-During the 2022-23 school year, TLJA served an Special Education population of 6%, similar to the previous school year.
+During the 2022-23 school year, TLJA MS served an Special Education population of 11%, an increase of 2 percentage points from the previous school year.
 The school hired a director of Special Education during the end of 2023 to ensure student files and IEPs were up to date and interventions were appropriate for students.
 Education One conducted both desktop and onsite monitoring of ILPs and interventions taking place at the school.
-The school continued to receive a rating of Meets Standard.